whoohaw/myJS/README.md

 # myJS
-this is project gor my JS-scripts
+this is project for my JS-scripts